|

 THUS in the Christian kataphatic mystical tradition God is seen through the prism of “the many”: words, color, song, complexity, multiplicity of images and ideas all intertwine, mutually illuminating one another while celebrating the richness of beauty experienced in diversity.

 IN the apophatic strand of Christian mysticism, on the other hand, God is understood as “the One” - beyond words and images, transcending every category in a radical simplicity beyond all human thought and idea.
-God’s uniqueness and grandeur so ovewhelm our senses and minds that God is described as solitary, radically simple; even as hidden, invisible, or “dark”.
+God’s uniqueness and grandeur so overwhelm our senses and minds that God is described as solitary, radically simple; even as hidden, invisible, or “dark”.
 Thus Vaughan’s poem The Night:

-There is in God (some say)
+God (some say)

 A deep, but dazzling darkness; As men here